Caselles/paper_notes/README.md

 - FeUdal Networks for Hierarchical Reinforcement Learning
 - Diversity is All You Need: Learning Skills without a Reward Function
 - Model-Agnostic Meta-Learning for Fast Adaptation of Deep Networks
-- Successor Features for Transfer in Reinforcement Learning
 - Learning to Search Better than Your Teacher